Research into treating bowel cancer

 There are many biological therapies being looked at in clinical trials, including

 The E-SCOUT trial is looking at combining cetuximab with chemotherapy.
 The people taking part in this trial have bowel cancer that has spread locally or to other parts of the body (metastatic).
+This trial has closed and we are waiting for the results.

 Doctors often treat people with advanced bowel cancer who are under 65 with fluorouracil (5-FU) and leucovorin (folinic acid) and cetuximab.
 But older people often only have 5-FU and leucovorin.
 The EORTC 40085 trial is looking to see if adding cetuximab to 5-FU and leucovorin is a better treatment for people over 70.
+This trial has now closed and we are waiting for the results.

 Bevacizumab (Avastin) is a biological therapy licensed in the UK to treat advanced bowel cancer.
 Avastin blocks a growth factor protein called VEGF.
 VEGF triggers blood vessels to grow.
 This is called angiogenesis.
 All cancers need to grow their own blood supply.
 Avastin stops tumours from making blood vessels.

-The BOXER trial recently looked at giving bevacizumab with oxaliplatin and capecitabine to people whose bowel cancer had spread to the liver but nowhere else in the body.
+The BOXER trial looked at giving bevacizumab with oxaliplatin and capecitabine to people whose bowel cancer had spread to the liver but nowhere else in the body.
 It found that adding bevacizumab to chemotherapy was safe and worked well.
 It shrank the cancers more than chemotherapy alone and allowed more people to have surgery.

-Some bowel cancers have changes (mutations) in genes such as K-ras.
+Some bowel cancers have changes (mutations) in genes such as K-RAS and N-RAS.
 Whether these genes are normal or mutated can affect how well certain treatments such as panitumumab work.
 The PICCOLO trial recently looked at how well panitumumab worked as a treatment for bowel cancer that had come back.
 People on this trial had a standard course of irinotecan, or irinotecan with panitumumab, or irinotecan with ciclosporin.
 Ciclosporin is not an anti cancer drug but it might reduce the side effects of irinotecan.

 The first part of the trial looked at irinotecan and panitumumab.
-For people with a normal K-ras gene, the research team found that the cancer was significantly more likely to reduce in size and take longer to start growing again in people who had pamitumumab.
-The research team found no benefit in having panitumumab in people that had a mutation in the K-ras gene or one of several related genes.
+For people with a normal K-RAS gene, the research team found that the cancer was significantly more likely to reduce in size and take longer to start growing again in people who had pamitumumab.
+The research team found no benefit in having panitumumab in people that had a mutation in the K-RAS gene or one of several related genes.
 The second part of the trial looked at irinotecan and ciclosporin.
 From their results, the research team could not be confident that ciclosporin and a lower dose of irinotecan was as effective as irinotecan alone.
 The number of people who had diarrhoea was similar in each group, but fewer people who had irinotecan and ciclosporin needed treatment for it.

 A trial is looking at dalotuzumab for rectal cancer that has spread.
 If rectal cancer spreads, you may have irinotecan chemotherapy with the monoclonal antibody cetuximab.
 Doctors want to see if irinotecan and dalotuzumab is a better combination.
+This phase 2 trial has closed and we are waiting for the results.

 Pazopanib (Votrient) is a new type of growth factor blocker (tyrosine kinase inhibitor).
 You take it as a tablet.
 The aim of the treatment is to stop tumour cells growing their own blood vessels.
 Doctors have tested it as a treatment for several other cancer types and it is now also in early stage clinical trials for advanced bowel cancer.